 Tallow that contains no more than 0.15 percent insoluble impurities, alongside with hides and hide-derived products, and milk and milk products, is excluded from that list.

-You shouldn’t worry about tallow in cosmetic products approved by the FDA, but you should have this in mind if you buy local of homemade skincare products containing tallow.
+You shouldn’t worry about tallow in cosmetic products approved by the FDA, but you should have this in mind if you buy local or homemade skincare products containing tallow.
 There are health concerns about using tallow that isn’t manufactured following the strict rules the FDA issued.

 Another problem concerning the purity of tallow is the diet of the animals from which its obtained.
-It’s impossible to know for sure how the animals were treated before they ended up where the did.
+It’s impossible to know for sure how the animals were treated before they ended up where they did.
 Usually, you buy products containing tallow from companies that don’t breed animals, but rather buy the ingredient from companies in the meat industry.
 It’s hard to follow the trace and get first-hand information, so it’s highly advisable to only buy from brands you truly believe in and are loyal to.
 Fat from grain-fed animals might have inflammatory properties and lose all the benefits discussed above.

 Another reason why tallow is avoided in skincare products is that it’s not stable.
 The ingredients undergo a variety of manufacturing processes, including heating, before the final result is achieved.
 Ingredients derived from animals have shown to be more unstable, to have an uncertain and uncontrollable composition of animal fats, and as a result, they lack consistent color, appearance, and odor from batch to batch.
 So, why would you use tallow when there are more stable ingredients that are also cheap?